-DCFS Response to COVID-19 Frequently Asked Questions for Contracted Providers
+DCFS Response to COVID-19

+Frequently Asked Questions for Contracted Providers

-As of April 10, 2020
+As of April 16, 2020

 DCFS is working quickly to address Contracted Provider needs and to connect you with additional resources for the children in your care by providing updated frequently asked questions to address your concerns.
+To help you navigate our frequently asked questions, we have highlighted all updates and are providing a table of contents hyperlinked to each question so you can quickly get to the answer you need.